pemn/db_delta/README.md

 # db_delta
 Compare the migration table of a value between two datasets.
+# db_buildup
+Generate a simpler table of the difference and a waterfall+candlestick chart.

 ## Purpose
 Common use cases are comparing blocks models or drillhole datasets.
 ## screenshots